-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the costsharing amounts for outpatient hospital services if applicable.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services if applicable.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.

-Out-of-network: Your In-network and coinsurance is 4% of the approved amount.
+In-network and Out-of-network: Your coinsurance is 4% of the approved amount.
 These services apply to the annual out-of-pocket maximum.